julietrb1/cycle-wps-tool/README.md

 Cycle is a draft-quality, thrown-together Python script which uses [mdk4](https://github.com/aircrack-ng/mdk4), [Reaver](https://github.com/t6x/reaver-wps-fork-t6x), and [wash](https://github.com/t6x/reaver-wps-fork-t6x#wash-usage) to perform WPS PIN attacks on a given AP, and then performs a suite of attacks on it if it locks.
 If it unlocks, continue PIN attacks.
 Rinse and repeat.

+## Features

+- Configurable attack selection
+- MAC changing to spoof as client on AP
+- Colour-coded fancy console and file logging
+- Output of useful statistics while attacking (such as CPU and DoS attacks)
+- Simple, low-requirement script
+- Designed to be as environment-agnostic (within reason)

 ## Installation

 Requirements include: